-The causes and progression of cancer are controlled by epigenetic processes, and thus the mechanisms involved in epigenetic regulation of cancer development and gene expression, gene and signaling pathways have been studied.
-Histone deacetylases (HDACs) have a major impact on chromatin remodeling and epigenetics, making their inhibitors a very interesting area of research.
-This review is a comprehensive report on the literature published in the past few years.
-Histone deacetylase(HDAC) inhibitors consist of an attractive field for targeted therapy against cancer.
-This review is focused on the use of HDAC inhibitors as anticancer treatment and explains the mechanisms of their therapeutic effects on cancer.
-An analysis of the beneficial characteristics and drawbacks of HDAC inhibitors is presented, which will assist the pre-clinical and clinical researchers in the design of future experiments to improve the therapeutic efficacy of these drugs and circumvent the challenges in the path of successful epigenetic therapy.
-Future therapeutic strategies may include combination of HDAC inhibitors and chemotherapy or other inhibitors, to target multiple oncogenic signaling pathways.
+The causes and progression of cancer are controlled by epigenetic processes.
+The mechanisms involved in epigenetic regulation of cancer development, gene expression, and signaling pathways have been studied.
+Histone deacetylases (HDACs) have a major impact on chromatin remodeling and epigenetics, making their inhibitors a very interesting area of cancer research.
+This review comprehensively summarizes the literature regarding HDAC inhibitors (HDACis) as an anticancer treatment published in the past few years.
+In addition, we explain the mechanisms of their therapeutic effects on cancer.
+An analysis of the beneficial characteristics and drawbacks of HDACis also is presented, which will assist preclinical and clinical researchers in the design of future experiments to improve the therapeutic efficacy of these drugs and circumvent the challenges in the path of successful epigenetic therapy.
+Future therapeutic strategies may include a combination of HDACis and chemotherapy or other inhibitors to target multiple oncogenic signaling pathways.